projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 driver.

 The device status includes negotiated features, number of virtqueues, interrupt information, and more.
-All these status will be synchronized from VBS-U to VBS-K. In VBS-U, the ``struct vbs_k_dev_info`` and ``struct vbs_k_vqs_info`` will collect all the information and notify VBS-K through ioctls.
+All these statuses will be synchronized from VBS-U to VBS-K. In VBS-U, the ``struct vbs_k_dev_info`` and ``struct vbs_k_vqs_info`` will collect all the information and notify VBS-K through ioctls.
 In VBS-K, the ``struct vbs_k_dev`` and ``struct vbs_k_vq``, which are